This story has been updated from its Living Intown magazine version from 2015.

-When she recently turned 50, Theresa Davis took the stage at Java Monkey as the evening’s featured poet.
+When Theresa Davis turned 50, she took the stage at Java Monkey as the evening’s featured poet.
 “You know, shorty, what you need is a real man,” she said, speaking in the voice of the title character of her poem “Real Man.”
 Then, line-by-line, she tore down all the men who have promised they could “straighten her out,” all the men who insisted too much on their own “perfection, a fool’s dream chased by those afraid of their own reality.”
 The evening had significance in more than one way, as Davis’s journey as a professional poet began in 2003 at the Decatur coffee shop.

 Sunday night slams

 Atlanta’s poetry scene was — and to an extent remains — segregated: black poets reading to a mostly black audience, white poets to a mostly white audience, academic poets to academics, lesbian and gay poets to lesbian and gay audiences, and so on.
-Harrison was determined to make Java Monkey Speaks an integrated series.
+Harrison was determined to make the formerly known as Java Monkey Speaks an integrated series.

 Collections of poetry

-Poet, novelist and Atlanta Intown editor Collin Kelley edits the Java Monkey Speaks anthologies of poems by the open mic’s featured poets, who perform each week by invitation.
-He remembers his first time reading at the open mic.
-“I was just blown away at the diversity of voices that were on that stage,” he says.
+“I was just blown away at the diversity of voices that were on that stage,” he said.
 “Not only did you have the local voices, but Kodac brings in these great featured poets from all over the country and other parts of the world.”

-Java Monkey Speaks has spawned a National Poetry Slam team, published four anthologies, and launched or supported the careers of several nationally recognized poets, including Davis, Goode and four-time National Poetry Slam champion Patricia Smith, who won her first Pushcart Prize for a poem published in a Java Monkey Speaks anthology.
+The Java Speak series has spawned a National Poetry Slam team, published four anthologies, and launched or supported the careers of several nationally recognized poets, including Davis, Goode and four-time National Poetry Slam champion Patricia Smith, who won her first Pushcart Prize for a poem published in a Java Monkey Speaks anthology.
 The series has also featured Decatur-based National Poet Laureate Natasha Trethewey and Guggenheim Fellow and Georgia Tech poetry department chair Thomas Lux.

 Poetry for all